 I also wonder how long this will last as a standalone product given IAG has said they’re working to integrate across the various Avios programs though of course like many IT projects it hasn’t delivered as-projected.

-Of course most will want to continue to spend on Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred Credit Card because those cards will (1) earn more points, with category bonuses that ramp up earning beyond one point per dollar and (2) offer the flexibility to transfer to other programs too or spend the points directly for travel rather than limiting points use to Iberia’s own program.
+Of course most will want to continue to spend on Chase Sapphire Preferred or Chase Ink Business Preferred Credit Card because those cards will (1) earn more points, with category bonuses that ramp up earning beyond one point per dollar and (2) offer the flexibility to transfer to other programs too or spend the points directly for travel rather than limiting points use to Iberia’s own program.